danielfriis/ruby_llm-schema/README.md

 ### Schema Definitions and References

-You can define sub-schemas and reference them in other schemas.
+You can define sub-schemas and reference them in other schemas, or reference the root schema to generate recursive schemas.

 ```ruby
 class MySchema < RubyLLM::Schema